Investing Insights

 Fast Retailing (9983.T): Uniqlo Isn't Fashion.
 It's Infrastructure.
 And the Question Nobody Wants to Ask.

-Fast Retailing is the $22B Tokyo-listed parent of Uniqlo, the world's third-largest apparel retailer.
-We unpack the HEATTECH/Toray Process Power, the closed-loop SPA model with 39M annual feedback signals, the US runway from 76 to 200 stores, the China turnaround, and the uncomfortable question every Uniqlo investor has to answer: can the LifeWear system outlive its 76-year-old architect?
+The $22B parent of Uniqlo, the world's third-largest apparel retailer and, really, infrastructure.
+HEATTECH process power, a closed loop with 39M annual feedback signals, a US runway from 76 to 200 stores, and one question: can the system outlive its 76-year-old founder?

 ·8 min read